Advanced Platform Technology Center

 Letter from the Director

-The APT Center focuses on the practical medical needs of veterans disabled by sensorimotor dysfunction, cognitive deficits, or limb loss.
-We create novel, cross-cutting assistive and restorative technologies within a structured framework that facilitates regulatory compliance, dissemination within the rehabilitation community and transfer to outside manufacturers.
+The APT Center focuses on the practical medical needs of Veterans disabled by sensorimotor dysfunction, cognitive deficits, or limb loss.
+We create novel, cross-cutting assistive and restorative technologies within a structured framework that facilitates regulatory compliance, dissemination within the rehabilitation community, and transfer to outside manufacturers.
 Our R&D and translational programs focus on four major areas:

-Our primary strategy is to bring the medical needs of disabled veterans to the attention of scientists and engineers pursuing original work that could be brought to bear on solving the pressing, real world problems.
+Our primary strategy is to bring the medical needs of disabled veterans to the attention of scientists and engineers pursuing original work that could be brought to bear on solving pressing, real world problems.
 Transdisciplinary collaborative teams identify needs in the clinical setting and shepherd potential technical solutions through the R&D process to translate them into interventions that can improve the health and well-being of individuals with disabilities and advance the medical knowledge and care practices of the entire nation.

 – Ronald Triolo, Ph.D.